Monte Carlo Null Models for Genomic Data: Preservation and Significance Orderings

-Case A and B may both be satisfied at the same time.
-In Section \ref{sec:chromatinStates} we argue that it is typical for genomic data of certain types to satisfy the criteria in case B, i.e.~$\Cov(X_i,X_j)$ is positive for $|i-j|$ small and decreases with increasing distance $|i-j|$.
-In this case, we make assumptions directly on the test statistic $T$ which indicate larger empirical p-values (see definition (\ref{p-val2})) the more we preserve of the original data $X$.
-By assumption large values of $T$ indicate evidence against the hypothesis $H_0$.
-A larger value of $\Var(T)$ implies under quite general statistical assumptions that a larger fraction of the realizations have a test statistic $T_i>T$ (provided the number of realizations are sufficiently large), leading to larger p-values.
-Also in case A, an increasing state space will in most cases lead to an increase in $\Var(T)$.
+Cases A and B may both be satisfied at the same time.
+In Section~\ref{sec:chromatinStates} we argue that it is typical for genomic data of certain types to satisfy the criteria in case B, that is, $\Cov(X_i,X_j)$ is positive for $\llvert i-j\rrvert $ small and decreases with increasing distance $\llvert i-j\rrvert $.
+In this case, we make assumptions directly on the test statistic $T$ which indicate larger empirical $p$-values [see definition (\ref{p-val2})] the more we preserve of the original data~$X$.
+By assumption, large values of $T$ indicate evidence against the hypothesis $H_0$.
+A larger value of $\Var(T)$ implies under quite general statistical assumptions that a larger fraction of the realizations have a test statistic $T_i>T$ (provided the number of realizations are sufficiently large), leading to larger $p$-values.
+Also, in case A, an increasing state space will in most cases lead to an increase in $\Var(T)$.

-The relationship between preservation and significance is the same observation as in \citet{hanhijarvi2009}, ``obviously, the more restricted the null hypothesis [...] the less significant the results of a data mining algorithm tend to be''.
+The relationship between preservation and significance is the same observation as in \citet{hanhijarvi2009}, ``obviously, the more restricted the null hypothesis [\ldots] the less significant the results of a data mining algorithm tend to be.''
 We will call this observation the \emph{null complexity principle}.

 The null complexity principle may be an aid in choosing the correct level of preservation in the null model, as well as in interpretation of the results.
 Since the null complexity principle does not always hold, it is necessary to demonstrate it for the problem under study.
 If this property is proved for the null models applied, then this is very useful information when choosing a null model.
-For example, a scientist wishing to be conservative may choose the null model known \emph{a priori} to give the largest p-values.
+For example, a scientist wishing to be conservative may choose the null model known {a priori} to give the largest $p$-values.
 Also, some Monte Carlo null models may be considerably more computationally demanding than others.
 Then, we may first test a null model having low computational cost.
 If we reject the hypothesis using this model, we will also reject the hypothesis for less conservative (and more computationally intensive) null models.
-The ordering of the p-values imply that too simple null models may lead to false positives, as conjectured in~\citet{sandve2010}.
+The ordering of the $p$-values imply that too simple null models may lead to false positives, as conjectured in \citet{sandve2010}.